PoonLab/courses/PATH9577Q/Assignments/inclass5.md

 4. Ascites DCs
 5. Tonsil DCs

-where DC is dendritic cell and 1, 2 and 5 are presumably controls (at the time of composing this exercise, this was an unpublished study!)
+where DC is dendritic cell and 1, 2 and 5 are presumably controls (at the time of composing this exercise, this was an unpublished study!).
+Specifically, this is a dense gene-barcode matrix data set from the study.

 We're going to rely on the `csv` module for this exercise.
 If you need to review how this works, check the readings on [tabular data sets](Readings/TabularData.md).